 Because of their intelligence, they need mental stimulation as well.
 Usually, a mixture of runs, hikes, and interactive toys keeps a husky tired and well-mannered.

-On top of meeting their exercise demands, a good husky owner will always try to keep up with their grooming.
+On top of meeting their exercise demands, good husky owners will always try to keep up with their grooming.

 Red Huskies Require Regular Brushing Routine